 ABOUT FIRST REGIONAL LIBRARY

-First Regional Library is a five-county public library cooperative with thirteen branches located in Northern Mississippi.
+First Regional Library is a five-county public library cooperative with fourteen branches located in Northern Mississippi.
 The Region was formed among DeSoto, Tate, Panola and Lafayette counties in 1950.
 Tunica County joined the System in 1968.
 The regional headquarters is located inside the branch in Hernando, MS, located about 20 miles south of Memphis, Tennessee.
-To learn more about us, check out the First Regional Library Story Presentation in MS PowerPoint or as a .pdf file.
+To learn more about us, visit our Wiki page.

 Ed Hughes, Director